Concrete Goose Makeover: How To Paint Lawn Statues

 You guys have to remember I’m just wingin’ it (no pun intended) because I’ve never painted a garden statue.
 I was definitely going to give the little goose my best though.

-That was the only outdoor paint I had in the colors I needed so the rest of the paint is acrylic from the small bottles like you get at the craft store.
-These are also multi-surface outdoor paints so we will see how well they work.
-I found the perfect color in my sash for the bill.
+That was the only outdoor paint I had in the colors I needed, so the details are going to be painted with acrylic paint from small bottles like the ones you get at the craft store.
+These are also multi-surface outdoor paints, so we will see how well they work.
+I found the perfect color for the bill in my stash.

 I painted the eyes black with Beyond Paint in Licorice and added the eyelashes with a black Permanent Sharpie.
 Whatever works right?